Kensington, San Diego: History

 A neon "Kensington" sign hangs over Adams Avenue, which acts as the neighborhood's cultural and business center.
 This sign, after almost a year of needing repair (see picture to the right), was taken down to be replaced.
 However, the sign was one of only two original neon neighborhood signs remaining in San Diego, having been bought and installed by the community in 1953.
 A Kensington resident performed the necessary research and submitted it to the City of San Diego's Historical Resources Board for consideration as an historical resource.
 The HRB voted unanimously on April 24, 2008, to designate the "Kensington Neon Sign" as HRB historic site #865.
 As a designated historic resource, the sign had to be professionally evaluated for repair or replacement in accordance with the Secretary of the Interior Standards.
 The sign was found to be in repairable condition; however, the president of the Kensington Talmadge Community Association (KTCA), keepers of the sign, directed a neon sign company to dismantle the old sign, which effectively destroyed the structural integrity such that repair was no longer possible.
 The City's Historic Resources staff then directed the KTCA to replicate the original sign and install it back above Adams Avenue.
 The sign was re-installed in November 2010.

 Many street names in the community have English (or New England) origins, as does the name Kensington itself.
 The residential area has an impressive collection of Spanish Revival style homes, this being the most popular style in San Diego during the late 1920s when much of Kensington was built out.
 Architects Cliff May and Richard Requa built important homes in Kensington, and Requa, in particular, had a profound influence on the architecture and character of the Kensington neighborhood.
 Kensington and Talmadge are sometimes, but not officially grouped together as one community for purposes to reflect higher real estate values.

-Ken Cinema

-The historic Ken Theater, also known as Ken Cinema and the Ken, a one-screen movie theater, operated on Adams Avenue between 1946 and 2020.
-The Berkun family owned and operated the theater until 1975 when it was operated by Landmark Theatres and specialized in art house, classic-film revivals, foreign films and cult classic "midnight movies" like Rocky Horror Picture Show and The Room.
-In 2014, Landmark threatened to close the theater but renewed their contract "...because of the outrage to the closing of this beloved theatre."
-On February 22, 2020, Landmark announced that it would not be renewing its lease with the Ken.
-It was scheduled to screen its final "classic-films week" on March 22, but was forced to close a week early due to Governor Newsom's order to close all non-essential businesses due to the COVID-19 pandemic.